chevron-down Created with Sketch Beta.

 1. Grades in Most Law School Classes Are Based on One Final Exam

-In college, most of your classes probably had grades based on at least three exams along with other, smaller tasks.
-This meant that if you did not score as well as you would have liked on one test, you could still make up for it through homework assignments or subsequent exams.
+In college, most of your classes probably had grades based on at least three exams and other smaller tasks.
+If you did not score as well as you would have liked on one test, you could still make up for it through homework assignments or subsequent exams.
 You will not have that luxury in law school, however.
-A majority of law school classes base your grade on how well you do on a single final exam.
+Most law school classes base your grade on how well you do on a final exam.
 This can greatly increase the stress levels of all of the students.
-Understanding the expectations and studying early and often can help you to tackle your finals feeling thoroughly prepared.
+Understanding the expectations and studying early and often can help you tackle your finals and feel prepared.

 2. Outlining Early Can Help You to Stay Ahead of the Game

 A large part of law school is learning to love outlining.
-You will find that outlining your notes and the reading from your textbooks is vitally important for your ability to pass your classes.
+You will find that outlining your notes and the reading from your textbooks is vitally important for passing your classes.
 You should begin the outlining process early on.
-It is a good idea to outline your class notes on a weekly basis so that you have an ongoing outline that builds along with the course material as it is presented to you.
+It is a good idea to outline your class notes every week so that you have an ongoing outline that builds along with the course material as it is presented to you.

 It is also possible to search for outlines of the textbooks you will have for purchase online or from students at your school who have already completed the courses.
-Just remember that there is no guarantee that another person's outline is a good one, and the process of outlining itself helps many students to learn the material as they are writing their outlines.
+Just remember that there is no guarantee that another person's outline is a good one, and outlining helps many students learn the material while writing their outlines.

 It is also smart to save your outlines from your first year of law school.
-The classes that you will take in your 1L year mirror the topics that will appear on your bar examination.
+The classes you will take in your 1L year mirror the topics appearing on your bar examination.
 Saving the outlines can help you to be better prepared when you sit for the bar.

 3. Learn to Love the IRAC Method